Subwords as Skills: Tokenization for Sparse-Reward Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement learning (RL), the learning paradigm that allows an agent to interact with an environment and collect its own data, is a promising approach to learning in many domains where human data is too financially expensive or otherwise intractable to collect.
-Though it began with dynamic programming in tabular settings, the recent use of neural networks as function approximators has lead to great success on many challenging learning tasks~\citep{mnih13, silver2017mastering, gu17}.
-These successful tasks tend to have some particular properties.
-In some cases, it is simple to define a reward function that yields reward at every step of interaction (the ``dense'' reward setting), like directional velocity of a robot learning to walk~\citep{haarnoja18a}.
-In other cases, the environment dynamics are known, as in the case of Chess or Go~\citep{silver2017mastering}.
+The reinforcement learning (RL) paradigm, that allows an agent to interact with an a priori unknown environment and collect its own data, is a promising approach to learning in many domains where high-quality data collection is financially too expensive or otherwise intractable.
+Though it began with dynamic programming in tabular settings, the recent use of neural networks as function approximators has led to great success on many challenging learning tasks~\citep{mnih13, silver2017mastering, gu17}.
+Typically, these successes owe to particular properties of the tasks.
+In some cases, it is simple to define a reward function that provides an informative learning signal at every step of interaction (the dense-reward setting), like directional velocity of a robot learning to walk~\citep{haarnoja18a}.
+In other cases, an environment model can aid search, as in the case of Chess or Go~\citep{silver2017mastering}.
 In all cases access to a fast simulator is paramount.
-However, for many natural tasks like teaching a robot to make an omelet, it is much more straightforward to tell when the task is completed without knowing how to automatically supervise each individual step or model the environment dynamics.
-Learning in these ``sparse'' reward settings, where reward is only obtained extremely infrequently (e.g., at the end of successful episodes) is notoriously difficult.
-In order for a learning agent to improve its policy, the agent needs to explore its environment for long periods of time, often in a coordinated fashion.
+However, for many natural tasks---like teaching a robot to make an omelet---it is much simpler to tell when the task is completed than to supervise each individual step or model the environment dynamics.
+Learning in these sparse-reward settings, where an informative reward is only obtained extremely infrequently (e.g., at the end of successful episodes), is notoriously difficult.
+In order for a learning agent to improve its policy, the agent needs to find reward, which requires long periods of exploration, often in a coordinated fashion.
 One solution to the sparse-reward problem is to engineer a proxy dense-reward, but that requires significant expertise and can lead to undesired reward-hacking behavior~\cite{skalse2022defining}.

-One class of solutions to this problem involves including additional task-agnostic dense rewards as bonuses that encourage agents to explore the state space~\citep{pathak17, burda18a}.
-These methods have seen success in settings where it is extremely computationally cheap to collect interactions because they encourage exploration optimistically to all novel states.

-Another class of solutions to the exploration issue is to jumpstart the function approximator to be used in reinforcement learning by training it on some pretext task \citep{yarats21, liu2021behavior}.
-Such solutions make sense particularly in visual domains, where learning visual features from scratch at the same time as RL may lead to poor generalization.
-However, given the poor performance that neural networks typically exhibit on out-of-distribution examples~\citep{cobbe2019quantifying, cobbe2020leveraging}, such methods either require access to observations in the same environment as they will eventually be deployed, which may be impossible for some new task, or they require significantly many samples, which gets back to the intractability of collecting data.